forgedsoftware/measurementcommon/README.md

  - nonStandard
  - traditionalChinese *(H)*

-## Base Systems
+## Base Dimensions
-We utilise the standard SI systems and their base units.
-All systems *should* be able to be derived from these systems.
+We utilise the standard SI dimensions and their base units.
+All dimensions *should* be able to be derived from these dimensions.

  - Time (second)
  - Length (metre)